j4orz/singularitysystems/src/ch1.md

-# Chapter 0: au-197
+# Chapter 1: au-197
-**This chapter introduces the golden age of systems ml.**
+**This chapter introduces the golden age of systems ml**

 ## Golden Age — Software 2.0 Infrastructure Buildout
 Welcome to the second golden age of computing.
-The first one started in the 1940s when humanity discovered how to mechanize reprogrammable instructions (algorithms) via deterministic languages encoded with 0s and 1s.
-The second one started in the 2020s when we discovered how to compress sequences via stochastic distributions (models) with automatic differentiation and gradient descent.
+The first one took place in the 1940s when we discovered how to program sequences of instructions on latency-oriented machines with scalar processing.
+We collectively refer to this period as the *information revolution*.
+The second one is taking place today in the 2020s where we are discovering how to compress sequences with stochastic distributions on throughput-oriented machines with vector processing.
+People are describing this period as the beginning of the *intelligence revolution*.

+What we see in both periods is the occurence of positive-sum-game-generating socioeconomic feedback loops dubbed "scaling laws" between software and hardware.
+That is, the more demand generated from applications, the more supply from infrastructure, which unlocks better applications, which generates more demand, which increases the supply, and so on.
+The information revolution gave rise to Moore's Law, an exponential trend between transistor density and TODO: X, while the intelligence revolution today gives rise to Scaling Law's, another exponential between compression and parameter count.

+This textbook is all about the latter.
+More specifically we focus our attention on the **compilers and chips** that are powering the massive AI infrastructure buildout that's happening today.
+What's exciting from the perspective of a compiler engineer or chip architect is that all of the assumptions held in the design of our computers need to be reassessed and reevaluated.
+This is because the "soul of the machine" is constructed by the dance that happens between the compiler and chip — *together* through software-hardware codesign they bridge the semantic gap between humans and electrons.

+The original assumption held in the computers designed from the information revolution was [Dennard Scaling]() (also referred to as MOSFET Scaling) which states that as the size of transistors decreases, the power density stays constant.

+TODO: von neumann prog/exec model.
+The von neumann

 What's interesting to systems programmers and performance engineers is that the field is witnessing the rhyming of history.
 The feedback loop between the